 Several U.S. car insurance companies (like Progressive or Geico) do sell policies for Mexico and can tailor it to your specific needs, like if you only need it for a day or a few weeks, rather than a whole year.

-There are also car insurance companies that only sell auto policies for travelling to Mexico.
+There are also car insurance companies that only sell auto policies for traveling to Mexico.
 Or, if you purchase travel insurance, you can easily add an auto insurance package.

-Additionally, if you’re renting a car, you can purchase a full coverage policy through the rental company.
+Additionally, you can purchase a full coverage policy through the rental company if you’re renting a car.
 This is a great option if you are only going to need auto insurance in Mexico.